jitao01/jitao01.github.io/_pages/about.md

   - /about.html
 ---

-I'm Tao JI, current a PhD student in UCL's [Centre for Data Intensive Science](https://www.ucl.ac.uk/data-intensive-science-industry/).
+I'm Tao JI, currently a PhD student in UCL's [Centre for Data Intensive Science](https://www.ucl.ac.uk/data-intensive-science-industry/) and [Mullard Space Science Laboratory (MSSL)](https://www.ucl.ac.uk/mathematical-physical-sciences/mssl).

 I’m from Mainland China and grew up in a small province in the central part of the country.
 In 2023, I earned a B.S. in Astronomy from Peking University, followed by an M.Phil. in Physics from The University of Hong Kong in 2025.